Malek-Zaag/LibraryManagementApp/README.md

 # Bookstore Library & Stock keeping app

 This is an online library mamangement app where users can rent books for a specific time, like them and can also review books.
-This will have 2 interfaces.
+This will have 2 interfaces .

 User Inerface
 Admin Interface